Code-Institute-Submissions/MissTechy-Surfing-in-Bundoran/README.md

 <b>Making a Local Clone</b>

-1.Log in to GitHub and locate the GitHub Repository 2.Under the repository name, click "Clone or download".
+1.Log in to GitHub and locate the GitHub Repository.

+2.Under the repository name, click "Clone or download".

 3.To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.

 4.Open Git Bash.

 5.Change the current working directory to the location where you want the cloned directory to be made.

 6.Type git clone, and then paste the URL you copied in Step 3.

 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY

 7.Press Enter.
 Your local clone will be created.

 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
 > Cloning into `CI-Clone`...
 > remote: Counting objects: 10, done.